 The only BC area we visited was Kamifurano.
 Two of the three of us were using alpine bindings, so we enjoyed the snow right next to the Ryounkaku parking lot.

-Nao-san : When I was in the lower grades of elementary school, I was in a mogul acrobatic troupe.
-My name was (Ueno) Osamu.
+Nao-san: When I was in the lower grades of elementary school, I was in a mogul skiing troupe.
+There was a guy named Osamu (Ueno) in it.

-Kenji : When I was in elementary school, Toru Mori suddenly did a 360 on the slopes and I was like, "That's so amazing!"
+Kenji: Toru Mori, when I was in elementary school, he suddenly did a 360 on the slopes and I thought, "That's amazing!"

 (Note) Toru Mori was from Nozawa Onsen.
-He was a member of the All Japan Freestyle Ski Moguls team.
-He was a candidate to represent Japan in the moguls at the Nagano Winter Olympics, but was diagnosed with stomach cancer in September 1997.
-After a long battle with the disease, he passed away in 1998 at the young age of 25.
+He was a member of the All Japan Freestyle Skiing Moguls team.
+He was a candidate to represent Japan in moguls at the Nagano Winter Olympics, but was diagnosed with stomach cancer in September 1997.
+After a long battle with the disease, he died in 1998 at the young age of 25.

-Katsu : Toru, you did alpine skiing, but before you knew it you were doing moguls.
-You might be from a different generation.
-You were about 10 years older than me?
-No, you're not.
+Katsu: Toru-san used to do alpine skiing, but before I knew it he was doing moguls.
+Maybe we're from different generations.
+Was he about 10 years older than me?
+No, that's not right.

-Nao-san : When I was little, my older brothers weren't at home, so in the spring I'd go into the stream with the mogul skiers, make bumps, and jump in the park.
-There were a lot of really good skiers.
+Nao-san: When I was little, my older brothers weren't home, so in the spring I'd go into the stream with the mogul skiers, make bumps, and jump in the park.
+There were just so many skilled people there.

 I liked skiing, but I hated alpine skiing.
 I really hated practicing.
 It wasn't fun at all.

-Katsu : I said (I don't like it) about three times, lol.
+Katsu: I said (that I disliked it) about three times, lol.

 ・・・